Functions continuous on curves in o-minimal structures: Scale and decreasing types

 \begin{lemma} Let $p$ be an $n$-type over a set $A$.
-Then there exists a re-ordering of the variables of $p$ such that, in the new ordering, $x_i\succsim_i x_j$, for $1\le i<j$. \end{lemma} \begin{proof} We reorder $p$ in stages.
-At stage $i$, having determined $\bar x_{<i}$, there is at least one maximal element in the order $\prec_i$ among the remaining $x_j$.
+Then there exists a reordering of the variables of $p$ such that, in the new ordering, $x_i\succsim_i x_j$, for all $i<j\le n$. \end{lemma} \begin{proof} We reorder $p$ in stages.
+At stage $i$, having determined $\bar x_{<i}$, there is at least one maximal element in the partial order $\precsim_i$ among the remaining $x_j$.
 Set any such maximal element to be $x_i$. \end{proof}

 \begin{definition} If the variables of $p$ satisfy the conclusion of Lemma \ref{decreasing}, we say that $p$ is \emph{decreasing}.
 For $i$ an index in the variables of $p$, let $Q(i)$ denote the greatest index at most $i$ such that $\tp(c_{Q(i)}/\bar c_{<Q(i)}A)$ is principal, and $0$ if such index does not exist. \end{definition}